spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/navigation-icon-list/README.md

 # navigation-icon-list (molecule)

-Creates a list of link or text items with icons inside.
+Creates a list of links or text items with icons inside.

 ## Code sample